gigawatts/KringleCon2020/conversations.md

 ...

+### Sparkle Redberry to Santa

+Santa, I just saw you get in the Santavator, but you never came back down, but now you're back.

+How did you do that?

+...

 ## Ginger Breddie
 * Location: Entry

 Hey, I heard from some of the other elves that there's some really crazy things going on with floor one and a half.

+...

+### Ginger Breddie to Santa

+Hey Santa!
+Did you just come here from floor one and a half?

 ...